Sultanate of Bijapur: Founding and consolidation (1490–1580)

-Yusuf impressed Bahmani Sultan Muhammad Shah III, and he was appointed governor of Bijapur.
+Yusuf impressed the Bahmani sultan Muhammad Shah III, and he was appointed governor of Bijapur.
 Yusuf took advantage of Bahmani decline to establish himself as an independent sultan at Bijapur in 1490, pursuing the same goal Malik Ahmad Nizam Shah I had that year.
 He proclaimed Shia Islam as the official religion of his territorial holdings in 1503, following the lead of Shah Ismail of the Safavid dynasty.
-Yusuf conquered and annexed the Bahmani taraf of Gulbarga the following year and reinstated his Shia mandate shortly afterwards, a year after he revoked it under threat of invasion.
+Yusuf conquered and annexed the Bahmani taraf of Gulbarga the following year and reinstated Shia Islam in his realm shortly afterwards, a year after he revoked it under threat of invasion from his neighbours.
 A Portuguese Empire colonial expedition led by Afonso de Albuquerque exerted pressure on the major Adil Shahi port of Goa, conquering it in 1510; Yusuf retook the settlement two months later, but the Portuguese again conquered it in November of that year.

 Yusuf died in 1510, between these two clashes with the Portuguese, when his son Ismail Adil Shah (Note: Yusuf and his son, Ismail, generally used the title Adil Khan.
 "Khan" ("chief" in a number of Central Asian cultures and adopted in Persia) conferred lower status than "Shah", which indicated royal rank.
 With the rule of Yusuf's grandson, Ibrahim Adil Shah I, the title "Adil Shah" became common, but Bijapur rulers recognized Safavid Persian suzerainty over their realm.) was a boy.
 Ismail's regent, Kamal Khan, staged an unsuccessful coup against him; he was killed, and Ismail became the absolute ruler of Bijapur.
 In 1514, a dispute over Gulbaraga province led the rulers of the Ahmednagar, Golconda, and Bidar Sultanates to unsuccessfully invade Ismail Adil Shah's provinces.
 Krishnadevaraya, ruler of Vijayanagara, laid siege to the Bijapuri fort of Raichur in 1520.
 The siege continued for three months until the emperor's encounter with Ismail, who attempted to end it.
 Ismail was defeated by Krishnadevaraya in the Battle of Raichur; initially successful, with an advantage in artillery (in its first major appearance in a South Asian battle), Ismail was routed by the Vijayanagara forces in a surprise counter-attack which scattered much of his forces.
 Soon after Ismail's retreat, Krishnadevaraya captured the Raichur fort.
 In a later diplomatic conflict, Krishnadevaraya occupied Bijapur for an extended period and the sultan refused to see him.
 Ismail invaded the territory of Amir Barid I of Bidar in 1529, besieging his capital; Aladdin Imad Shah of Berar unsuccessfully tried to mediate the conflict.
 Amir Barid surrendered the fort of Bidar, which was looted by Ismail and his troops.
 Ismail recaptured Raichur and Mudgal from Vijayanagara the following year, after the death of Krishnadevaraya.
 Amir Barid agreed with Ismail to cede him the forts of Kalyani and Qandhar in exchange for Ismail's surrender of Bidar.